Skip to main content

 Minimum Requirements

-While specific requirements vary by lender, most bank statement programs require:
+While specific requirements vary by lender and program type, most self-employed mortgage programs require:

 RequirementTypical Range